 Before the elevator there is a pot of coffee, coca tea and hot water.

-Coca tea is glad because it becomes measures against altitude sickness.
+Coca tea was nice because it helps relive altitude sickness.
 It's free for 24 hours.

 A computer can be used freely in the business room on the second floor.